-Wyoming is made for dude ranches, thanks to wide open plains, movie quality mountain views, wildflower draped spring and summer landscape and unparalleled horseback riding terrain.
-Really, it was difficult picking the best ranches, because there are so many authentic and stunning establishments.
+Wyoming is made for dude ranches, thanks to wide open plains, movie-quality mountain views, wildflower-draped spring and summer landscapes and unparalleled horseback riding terrain.
+Really, it was difficult picking the best ranches because there are so many authentic and stunning establishments.
 We’ve narrowed it down to ones that offer great food, a perfect setting, versatility and uniqueness, and these are the “dudest” of them all.

 At the tip-top of Wyoming, guests get glimpses of spectacular scenery that includes mountains and wide open ranges at Paradise Guest Ranch.
 Rooms fall in line with the rustic country feel, and a striking yet simplistic pool deck allows you to sunbathe and swim against a sloping backdrop.
 A welcoming dining hall features the same aesthetic, and you can enjoy savory meals by the roaring fire.

 Set in Grand Teton National Park, Triangle X Ranch is right in the middle of Wyoming’s magical mountain land.
 Jackson Hole, Yellowstone and other prominent outdoor locations are close by, so you’ll never run out of things to do.
 It goes without saying that horseback riding through the ranch’s acreage is unbelievable and truly unforgettable.
 River trips, fishing and wildlife viewing are other opportunities that will enrich your Wyoming stay, and the ranch knows how to throw one heck of a barbecue and square dancing party.